 Hiking for a living is a great way to earn a paycheck.

 Do you love to hike and know the trails well in the area that you live?
 If you live in a great vacation spot like I do with hordes of tourists then taking travelers on treks is a great way to add a little extra cash to your bank book.
+Back to the point about cryptocurrency for a second, if you want to make money leading treks, there’s no reason why you couldn’t get a crypto mining hotspot to put to work for you while you’re out doing this as a form of passive income – it may well be worth looking to see whether there is a Bobcat 300 Helium Miner ready to ship near you which can do just this.
 An important thing about planning out nature hikes is to take advantage of what nature offers.
 In the winter I offer snow hikes and winter snowshoes.
 In the spring I offer wildflower and super bloom hikes, or even hikes to visit the baby donkeys who populate our mountain.

 I’ve done multiple hikes with clients who have little kids and taking them on an easy hike to see wild animals in their natural state is so much more interesting than visiting these animals in cages at a zoo.
 The kids absolutely love it and my guests love being able to see wild animals in their element.
 When I’m showing guests the wild burros in our mountain town left behind after the Gold Rush they just love the fact that the donkeys will just chill on the sides of the trails and are not camera shy whatsoever.
 They are such a fun and historic part of my hometown that I love to share with those lucky tourists who book a hike with me.
 The best outdoor surprises are off the beaten path and these are not the kind of memories you can make by taking photos on the side of a mountain highway.